A Guide To Getting Around Madrid

 colorful buildings lining the streets of Madrid

-So, are you a couple who is on a team car, public transport, or your own two feet?
+So, are you team car, public transport, or your own two feet?

 Other Related Posts: